hellerve/blog/wip/Reading_Review:_System_Dynamics.md

+*A big thank you goes to [Sumana Harihareswara](https://www.harihareswara.net/) for, among other things, giving her okay to be named here and reviewing the blog post thoroughly before it was published.*

 A while ago, I asked a question on the [Zulip](https://zulipchat.com/) instance hosted by the [Recurse Center](https://recurse.com).
 It boiled down to this:
 “Are most system dynamics races to the bottom?”